nicolaser55/Combinatronics/README.md

 Here I test an algorithm to output different combinations of numbers withing a set boundary

-# How the project is set ip
+# How the project is set up

 There is one python file.